Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Generic Location Pages | "Plumber in Houston" pages with the same content as "Plumber in Dallas" except the city name is swapped.
 Google sees through this immediately.
 We flag these in SEOJuice as "template location pages" and they almost never rank. |

 | Keyword Stuffing Over Intent | Cramming "near me" or city names into copy without addressing what the searcher actually needs.
-Low engagement follows, which further suppresses rankings. |
+Low engagement follows, which further suppresses rankings.
+Real local context (neighborhoods, service-area landmarks, response times) consistently outperforms keyword density. |

 | Ignoring Reviews | Reviews directly influence map pack visibility.
-Ignoring them is like ignoring backlinks for organic search — you're removing one of your strongest ranking signals. |
+Ignoring them is similar to ignoring backlinks for organic search: you're removing one of your strongest ranking signals. |

 | No Genuine Local Content | Failing to reference neighborhoods, landmarks, or locally relevant context.
-Generic content signals to Google that you could be anywhere — which means you rank nowhere specific. |
+Generic content signals to Google that you could be anywhere, which means you rank nowhere specific. |

 Someone searching "emergency dentist downtown Chicago" does not want a 1,000-word blog post about dental hygiene.
 They want to know: